 Long wires from V{LED} to LED anode common can cause oscillations.
-Depending on the severity of the problem 0.05 μ F to 2.2 μ F decoupling capacitors from LED anode common to pin 2 will damp the circuit.
-If LED anode line wiring is inaccessible, often similar decoupling from pin 1 to pin 2 will be sufficient.
+The usual cure is bypassing the LED anodes with a 2.2 μ F tantalum or 10 μ F aluminum electrolytic capacitor.
+If the LED anode line wiring is inaccessible, often a 0.1 μ F capacitor from pin 1 to pin 2 will be sufficient.

-If LED turn ON seems slow (bar mode) or several LEDs light (dot mode), oscillation or excessive noise is usually the problem.
+If there is a large amount of LED overlap in the bar mode, oscillation or excessive noise is usually the problem.
 In cases where proper wiring and bypassing fail to stop oscillations, V^+ voltage at pin 3 is usually below suggested limits.
+When several LEDs are lit in dot mode, the problem is usually an AC component of the input signal which should be filtered out.
 Expanded scale meter applications may have one or both ends of the internal voltage divider terminated at relatively high value resistors.
-These high-impedance ends should be bypassed to pin 2 with at least a 0.001 μ F capacitor, or up to 0.1 μ F in noisy environments.
+These high-impedance ends should be bypassed to pin 2 with 0.1 μ F.